I am reading the article “ENTROPY THEORY OF GEODESIC FLOWS”.

 Compact case

-Because of this thing, there is a good sympolotic model, i.e. h-expension, and it generalization asymptotically h-expension equipped on a compact metric space $X$ have been proved to be that the corresponding entropy map is upper semi-continous.
+Because of this, there is a good asymptotic model, i.e. h-expansion, and its generalization, asymptotically h-expansion equipped on a compact metric space $X$, has been proved such that the corresponding entropy map is upper semi-continuous.

-In particular $latex C^{\infty}$ diffeomorphisms on compact manifold is asymptotically h-expensive.
+In particular, $C^{\infty}$ diffeomorphisms on a compact manifold are asymptotically h-expansive.

 Natural problem but I do not understand very well:

-Why it is natural to assume the measure to be probability measure in the non-compact space?
+Why is it natural to assume the measure to be a probability measure in the non-compact space?

 Non-compact case